Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase

-Last but not least, the demarcation of magnetopause, magnetosheath and bow shock in the present work is based on model calculations and not by any collocated, in-situ measurements.
+The demarcation of magnetopause, magnetosheath and bow shock in the present work is based on model calculations and not by any collocated, in-situ measurements.
 Therefore, there can be certain degree of uncertainties associated with the determination of the locations of magnetopause, magnetosheath, and bow shock.
-In fact, the work of \cite{Ingale_et_al_2019} indicates a variation of around $0.3 R_E$ in the model-derived magnetopause stand-off distance in the year 2020.
+The model calculation of magnetopause location in the present work is based on measured solar wind density and speed values.
+Since dynamic pressure (a function of solar wind density and speed) does not change significantly during interval 1-5, we do not expect significant change in the model derived boundary locations during these intervals.
+The work of \cite{Ingale_et_al_2019} indicates a variation of around $0.3 R_E$ in the model-derived magnetopause stand-off distance in the year 2020.
 On the other hand, the typical standard deviation expected for the bow shock nose stand-off distance is around $1.2 R_E$ \citep{Chao_et_al_2002}.
 Therefore, we feel that model-based determinations of different regions (magnetosphere, magnetosheath, and IP medium) will not significantly alter the conclusions drawn in this work.
-This is particularly relevant for interval 4 when the light curves appear similar and the spectral indices appear close ($\approx$ 3), suggesting a common population in the IP medium, magnetosheath, and magnetosphere.
-Note, GOES sees a different population at this time as the spectral indices are $\approx$ 5.
-Therefore, even within magnetosphere, we do note presence of different populations during interval 4.
-Although we do not understand fully the reason(s) for nearly identical spectral indices during interval 4, we feel that this is not due to uncertainty in the location based calculations for reasons stated above.
-Nearly identical spectral indices in IP medium and magnetosphere for uncertainties due to location based calculations demands that the demarcation of these regions are completely out of range.
-In that scenario, we should expect uncertainty of the order of at least $\approx$ $4R_E$ (minimum separation between magnetopause stand-off distance and IP medium beyond bow shock) which is almost 40\% taking the magnetopause stand-off distance at $\approx$ $10R_E$ as shown in Figure \ref{fig:fig1}.
-In the absence of any drastic changes in the solar wind dynamic pressure during this interval, 40\% uncertainty in these location estimations is unlikely.
-Hence, although the proposition for common population is plausible (as flux variations and spectral indices are similar), we do not feel this is related to uncertainty in location based calculations.